coonty98/EquipManSysDemo/README.md

 I downloaded ***ESF Database Migration Toolkit - Pro*** from the Microsoft store.
 The process was actually very simple.
 I entered the source and destination database information, selected the tables I wanted to migrate, and within a couple minutes my new database was a replica of the old.

->The caveat with this tool is when it's used in the trial version, it creates an extra field in each table for 'Trial', and it also only migrates 50,000 records per table. {.is-warning}
+>The caveat with this tool is when it's used in the trial version, it creates an extra field in each table for 'Trial', and it also only migrates 50,000 records per table.
 ## Initial Deployment
 The app is now ready to be deployed, but we will need to backtrack for a moment.
 Since we made modifications to **app[]().py** and **logic[]().py**, we will need to rebuild the image using the command from earlier.
 Once done, we can deploy with `docker compose up -d`.